dungeon-revealer/dungeon-revealer/README.md

 In your browser, go to `<YOUR_IPADDRESS>:<PORT>`.

 ### Using the app
-There are two modes of usage of this app.
+The app is separated into two sections.
 One for the dungeon master and one for the players.

 #### Dungeon Master